-Varenicline.
-A newer drug called varenicline (Chantix) may work significantly better than bupropion.
-Unlike bupropion, it targets nicotine receptors in the brain, which helps reduce cravings.
+Unlike bupropion, varenicline (Chantix) targets nicotine receptors in the brain, which helps reduce cravings.
 Varenicline can also help people wean themselves off smokeless tobacco.

-Warnings about varenicline (Chantix): Varenicline carries a Boxed Warning regarding serious mental health side effects that may occur while using the medication, or immediately after stopping it.
-These uncommon but potentially serious side effects include "changes in behavior, agitation, depressed mood, suicidal ideation and suicidal behavior."
+Varenicline carries a boxed warning regarding serious mental health side effects that may occur while using the medicine, or immediately after stopping it.
+These uncommon but potentially serious side effects include changes in behavior such as agitation, depressed mood, suicidal thoughts or actions.
 Recently, the FDA updated the varenicline label, after the drug was associated with an increased risk for heart problems, such as a heart attack and abnormal heart rhythms.
-Patients who take this medication should be aware of these potential dangers and report any symptoms to their doctor immediately.
+People who take this medicine should be aware of these potential dangers and report any symptoms to their doctor immediately.

 Behavioral Methods and Counseling